 Chronicle is a historical account of facts and events ranged in chronological order.

-Composition is the arrangement of the individual elements within a work of art so as to form a unified whole.
-Used in reference to a works of art, music, literature or building and its related structure or organization.
+Composition – The Composition is the arrangement of the elements within a work of art to form a unified whole.
+It is used about works of art, music, literature, or building and its related structure or organization.

 Curator is a professional whose job it is to research and manage a collection and organize exhibitions.